shakacode/redux-tree/README.md

 **As an object** with:
 * `leaf`: keypath to the leaf in the state
 * `reduce`: reducer, which receives state of the leaf at provided keypath and dispatched action.
+Must return a state of the leaf.

 ```js
 {